 Flashlights and batteries – Bring a head torch with some batteries, these are invaluable for late night toilet visits.
 If you can, get your hands on a solar powered battery charger and bring a couple of sets of rechargeable batteries as backup.

-Waterbottle- there is an overabundance of plastic water bottles in Costa Rica, and to limit our negative impact on the environment we require that you bring your own refillable water bottle to use while here.
-Please make sure it is labelled as well, for your own sake.
+Reuseble water bottle there is an overabundance of plastic water bottles in Costa Rica, and to limit our negative impact on the environment we require that you bring your own refillable water bottle to use while here.
+Please make sure it is labeled as well, for your own sake.

 Toiletries – bring your own towel.
 Sarongs dry the fastest and are light-weight.
 Please try to only bring biodegradable products in order to limit our impact on the environment.

-Bug spray - and essentials for caring for mosquito and bug bites.
-If you can find of DEET free repellent, this is preferred as it will not harm the animals or the environment as much.
+Insect repellent - Is essential for preventing mosquito and bug bites.
+If you can find DEET free repellent, this is preferred as it will not harm the animals or the environment as much.